AMaestroG/condadodecastilla.com/docs/js-modules-overview.md

 | File                             | Description                                                                                                                                                                                                     |
 | -------------------------------- | --------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |
 | `assets/js/sliding-menu.js`      | Handles sliding menu open/close logic and updates body classes `menu-open-left` and `menu-open-right`.
+The previous mobile trigger cloning has been removed.
 | `assets/js/main.js`              | Manages theme toggles and other global helpers used across all pages.
 | `assets/js/homonexus-toggle.js`  | Toggles Homonexus mode, storing the preference in a cookie.                                                                                                                                                     |
 | `assets/js/foro.js`              | Simple toggling for the forum agents menu.                                                                                                                                                                      |